verida/VIPs/VIPs/vip-2.md

 # Security considerations

-An endpoint operator may be malicious and alter the DID Document, but that is protected via the `nonce`, `versionId` and `proof` verifications below.
+An endpoint operator may be malicious by altering the DID Document or returning an older version.
 DID controllers can store their DID Document across multiple storage nodes with different endpoint operators.
 This ensures one malicious operator can be identified (and their response discarded) assuming > 50% of endpoints are trusted.
+The consensus mechanism uses the `versionId` and `proof` verifications to ensure the documents themselves can be trusted.

 There is a possibility of replay attacks, where someone attempts to submit an old (previously submitted) list of endpoints to the `DID Registry`.
 The `nonce` avoids these types of attacks.

-There is a possibility of a malicious endpoint operator returning an old DID Document version.
-Ensuring the `nonce` and the `versionId` match ensures consistency between the blockchain's record of truth of the current version and the version returned by the storage node.

 There is a possiblity of a malicious endpoint operator generating a vulnerable DID Document that replaces a valid DID Document.
 The `proof` embedded in the DID Document avoids any third party tampering or generating an invalid DID Document.